Use of Satellites in Wireless Communication

-Satellite refers to any object, be it artificial, manmade, or natural, that orbits around a cosmic body.
+Satellite refers to any object, be it artificial, manmade, or natural, that orbits around a celestial body such as a planet, moon, or asteroid.
 Devices we are mostly interested in are manmade ones.
 What are satellites used for?
 Plenty of things.
 They orbit the Earth, and help in communication, relay TV and phone signals, predict different natural calamities, and so on.

 This article will look at what satellites are, how they operate and explains different satellite uses, along with interesting facts about satellites.